 High demand for seafood and advances in technology have led to unsustainable fishing practices—like purse seining and longlining—that continue to deplete fish populations around the world.
 Purse seine fishing utilizes a large net to herd fish together and envelop them by pulling the net’s drawstring.
 Longlining is an unsustainable fishing practice in which a 62-mile line with thousands of baited hooks is dragged behind a boat.

-I Grew Up In A Haunted House and This Is What It Was Like
+I Grew Up In A Haunted House

 In 1989, my mother moved three kids, two cats, two birds, one dog, and her newly-minted husband from a somewhat normal suburban life in northern New Jersey to a deteriorating 22-room Victorian mansion in southern Delaware.
 Locally famous for its age and size, the Harrington townies affectionately knew it as "The Fleming Mansion."